Understanding Loan to Value and how to use it helps you borrow more money with better terms.

-2. How to use the value in your assets.
+2. How to use the equity in your assets.

 4. Know the risk of loss.

-5. Get the highest % loan against assets.
+5. Get the highest % funding against collateral.

 6. How does credit affect the percentage?

-7 ways to use loan to value to help get the loan you want.
+7 ways to use loan to value to help get the money you want.

-Loan to value is the loan amount a lender offers as a percent of the value of any asset they take as collateral.
+LTV is the amount a lender offers as a percent of the value of any asset they take as collateral.

-Your business applies for a loan.
+Your business applies for capital.
 The lender wants collateral as security and tells you real estate is required.
-Because you need a large business loan, you agree and offer residential real estate.
+Because you need a large business loan, you agree and pledge residential real estate.

 Your home is worth $300,000.
 The lender has a maximum LTV policy of 75% against real estate.